grimme-lab/confrankplus/README.md

 dataset = HDF5Dataset.from_hdf5(filepath=filepath, precision=64)
 ```

-The result will be an `InMemoryDataset` from PyTorch Geometric.
+`dataset` will be an instance of the `InMemoryDataset` class from PyTorch Geometric.